rita-garcia/unicanterbury-python-swap2/_sources/ps-runcode.rst

 .. activecode:: ps-pre-swap-run-code-ac
    :autograde: unittest

-   Run the code below?
+   Run the code below.
 Does it correctly swap the values?
    ~~~~

    # set the initial values of x and y